hungtranvupycogroup/exercices/README.md

 - storeData: store data to string, run from key-value to object to array, complexity is O(m\*n)

 ### Exercise 2:
-- findOptimalPathSum: must travel all possible vertices and edges to get maximum value, complexity is O(v\*e)
+- findOptimalPathSum: use depth-first search to travel all possible edges to get maximum path sum, with extra function to transform edges to map, and conditions to skip visited point and skip path with the weight less than the weight of other already-visited path, complexity 0(e\*v).

 ## Other notes
 ### Exercise 3: